JustinCanton/Geo.NET/src/Geo.MapQuest/README.md

 }
 ```

-MapQuest has 2 endpoint types, open and lisenced.
+MapQuest has 2 endpoint types, open and licensed.
 They are not able to be used together.
 For more information, refer to the MapQuest [Terms of Service](https://developer.mapquest.com/legal).
-To specify whether to use the lisenced endpoint or not, call the options method `UseLicensedEndpoints`.
+To specify whether to use the licensed endpoint or not, call the options method `UseLicensedEndpoints`.
 The default endpoint that is used is the open endpoint.
 ```
 using Geo.MapQuest.DependencyInjection;
 .